 absence of principle; it may be the narrowness of a sect formed on an idea; or, it may be, as taken by itself, the claim to be the church of God, and hence in principle secure as much indifference to evil, as it is the convenience of the body or its rulers to allow, or is in the power of Satan to drag them into.
 If the name of unity then be so powerful in itself, and in virtue of blessings withal which God Himself has attached to it, it behoves us well to understand what the unity He owns really is.
 This it is I would propose to inquire into; acknowledging the desire for it to be a good thing, and many of the attempts at it to contain in them elements of good feeling, even when the means may not carry conviction to the judgment as being those of God.

-Now, it will be at once admitted, that God Himself must be the spring and centre of unity, and that He alone *can* be in power or title.
-Any centre of unity outside God must be so far a denial of His Godhead and glory, an independent centre of influence and power; and God is one&#8212;the just, true, and only centre of all true unity.
+Now, it will be at once admitted, that God Himself must be the spring and centre of unity, and that He alone can be in power or title.
+Any centre of unity outside God must be so far a denial of His Godhead and glory, an independent centre of influence and power; and God is one -- the just, true, and only centre of all true unity.
 Whatever is not dependent on this is rebellion.
 But this so simple, and, to the Christian, necessary truth, clears our way at once.
-Man&#8217;s fall is the reverse of this.
-He was a subordinate creature, an image too of Him that was to come; he would become an independent one, and he is, in sin and rebellion, the slave of a mightier rebel than himself, whether in the dispersion of several self-will, or its concentration in the dominion of the man of the earth.
+Man's fall is the reverse of this.
+He was a subordinate creature, an image too of Him that was to come; he would become an independent one, and he is, in sin and rebellion, the slave of a mightier rebel than himself, whether in the dispersion of several selfwill, or its concentration in the dominion of the man of the earth.
 But then we must, in consequence of this, go a step farther.
 God must be a centre in blessing as well as power, when He surrounds Himself with united and morally intelligent hosts.
 We may know that He will punish rebellion with everlasting destruction from His presence into the hopelessness of uncentred and selfish individual misery and hatred; but He Himself must be a centre of blessing and holiness, for He is a holy God, and He is love.
 Indeed, holiness in us (while it is by its nature separation from evil) is just having God, the Holy One, who is love too, the object, centre, and spring of our affections.
 He makes us partakers of His holiness (for He is essentially separate from all evil, which He knows as God, though as His contrary); but in us, holiness must consist in our affections, thoughts, and conduct being centred in, and derived from Him: a place maintained in entire dependence upon Him.
 Of the establishment and power of this unity in

 {356}